 Each enclosure has distinctive attributes.
 Enclosures 1 and 2 are moveable.
 Enclosures 3 and 4 were combined into a single fixed temporary enclosure (Enclosure 3) using a synthetic fabric material along the roofline.
 Enclosures 5 and 6 were also combined into a single fixed temporary enclosure (Enclosure 5).
 Enclosures 7 and 8 were combined into a single fixed temporary enclosure (Enclosure 7).
-Enclosures 9, 10, and 11 were combined into a single fixed temporary enclosure (Enclosures 12 and 13 were combined into a single fixed temporary enclosure (Enclosures 9 and 12 were combined into a single fixed temporary enclosure 12).
+Enclosures 9, 10, and 11 were combined into a single fixed temporary enclosure (Enclosure 9).
+Enclosures 12 and 13 were combined into a single fixed temporary enclosure (Enclosure 9).
+Enclosures 12 and 13 were combined into a single fixed temporary enclosure (Enclosure 9).
+Enclosures 12 and 13 were combined into a single fixed temporary enclosure (Enclosure 9).
 Enclosures 9 and 12 were combined towards the end of the project to facilitate the completion of excavation activities.
-The locations of the enclosures are shown on Plate 1.
+The locations of the enclosures during remediation are shown on Plate 1.
+Fixed Enclosures 3, 5, 7, 9, and 12 were demolished from November 2012 to February 2013.
+Movable Enclosures 1 and 2 were moved to the east of the MDA B site.

 The original estimate of the total volume of waste was based on the trench dimensions developed from the geophysical investigations and the DPT investigation and an assumed 20% bulking factor.
 The total volume of waste exceeded the initial forecast by just over 80%.
 This increase resulted from the fact that the trenches were deeper than estimated.
-Table 4.4-1 summarizes the actual volume of waste shipped from the site, by waste type.
+Table 4.4-1 summarizes the actual volume of waste shipped from the site by waste type.
 Table 4.4-2 summarizes the original estimates for trench depths and in-place waste volumes as well as the actual trench depths and in-place waste volumes for each enclosure.